 Add the soaked dal, chopped potato, bottlegourd and eggplants.

-on low flame after the first whistle.
+flame after the first whistle.

 Heat ghee in a pan and temper with mustard seeds and curry leaves.